thorstenrie/ts-bedrock/README.md

 ### Launch the container

 With [podman-run](https://docs.podman.io/en/latest/markdown/podman-run.1.html), the bedrock server is launched in container `mcbr` in pod `ts_bedrock_pod`.
-With the `--volume` flags, the download directory and session data directory bind mounts are used.
+With the `--volume` flags, the config and worlds directories bind mounts are used.

         # podman run --rm -it \
             --pod ts_bedrock_pod \